keerthivasanB2007/basic-javaprograms/README.md

 - **college.java** - Java program implementing a University Student Management System using inheritance to handle full-time and part-time students with grade calculation.
 - **finecal.java** - Java program for a Library Fine Calculation System using inheritance and method overloading to compute fines for UG, PG, and Faculty categories.
 - **Root.java** - Find the Roots of Quadratic Equation
+- **employee.java** - Genetate token based on overtime of Employee.

 ## How to Run